Galerie St. Etienne: Postwar Restitution

+1978–2020

 Upon Kallir's death in 1978, the Galerie St. Etienne was taken over by long-time associate, Hildegard Bachert, and Kallir's granddaughter, Jane Kallir.
-It continues today under their directorship.

-Under the direction of Kallir and Bachert, the Galerie St. Etienne began a program of museum-scale loan exhibitions, a practice then uncommon among museum galleries.
+Under their direction, the gallery began a program of museum-scale loan exhibitions, a practice then uncommon among commercial galleries.

-These shows were routinely accompanied by book-length catalogues published by trade publishers, which was also unusual at the time (see Publications for further information).
 Lenders included the Museum of Fine Arts, Boston, the Art Institute of Chicago, the Solomon R. Guggenheim Museum, the Metropolitan Museum of Art, the Museum of Modern Art, the Whitney Museum of American Art, the Hirshhorn Museum and Sculpture Garden, the Phillips Collection, the Kunsthalle Bremen, the Lenbachhaus in Munich, the National Gallery of Canada in Ottawa, the Wien Museum and the Belvedere in Vienna, plus many private collectors.
-While the gallery still maintains its historical orientation, the major exception is its representation of the work of contemporary British-born artist Sue Coe, whose oeuvre shares close formal and thematic connections with the work of Käthe Kollwitz.
-The gallery also represents the estate of the American artist Leonard Baskin.

-The gallery presents three major exhibitions each year, all of which are accompanied by a scholarly essay written by Jane Kallir.
-Kallir also publishes an annual “Art Market Report,” timed to coincide with Art Basel in June.
+Jane Kallir continued the gallery's scholarly tradition, publishing over 20 books on such subjects as Grandma Moses, Gustav Klimt, Egon Schiele, the Wiener Werkstätte and Austrian Expressionism (see Publications for further information).
+Her catalogue raisonné Egon Schiele: The Complete Works, was released in 1990 and expanded in 1998.
+A digital update is available at egonschieleonline.org.